Nixill/nixill.net/nd-mods/index.md

 I made it when [Infinite Slot Capacity](https://mod.io/g/crypt/m/infiniteslotcapacity) was first released, to give myself a bigger challenge against it.

-As of the latest website update, the latest mod version on PC is **1.0.0**.
+The latest mod version on PC is **1.0.0**.
 It is not yet approved on consoles.

 - [More info](HTF/index.md)
 - [Subscribe on mod.io](https://mod.io/g/crypt/m/htf)